AndrewFasano/DPA/labs/LAB01/README.md

 for all students to simplify configuration and setup.
 If an assignment, lab, or a part thereof doesn't recommend using a container, then the container provided for students using containers will simply provide a starting environment.

-For today's lab, the first X challenges will use your base environment, and the remaining Y challenges will use a container.
+For today's lab, the challenges will just use your base environment.

 ## Basic Container Setup
-For students who are using containers as their base environment, it's extra important to familiarzie yourself with standard docker commands and arguments so you don't lose work left in your container.
+For students who are using containers as their base environment, it's extra important to familiarize yourself with standard docker commands and arguments so you don't lose work left in your container.
+You should set up a shared directory to store your work outside the container.

 To begin today's labs, try the following set of commands and flags:
 ```sh